-All important questions, but at this point a little tired – perhaps, even, generic.
-Holding out for a hero as we were, Gonzalo Ciruelos, an Argentinian blogger and data-lover after our own hearts, took the time out of his life to look into the age-old question: Which country is the roundest?
+All important questions, but the latter is perhaps the most unique.
+Gonzalo Ciruelos, an Argentinian blogger and data-lover, took time out to look into that question: which country is the roundest?

 The calculations are all made using the Natural Earth sovereign states dataset.
-It’s all very well to outsource the big ol’ issue of geopolitics, but it does come up with some rather quirky options.
+It’s all very well to outsource the big issue of geopolitics, but it does come with some rather quirky options.

-“Cyprus No Mans Area” is the 204th most round country, Somaliland is listed as the 99th roundest (despite not really being an independent state), “Siachen Glacier” is the 85th, and “Scarborough Reef” (the never-before-heard Simon & Garfunkel B-side) comes in at number six.
+“Cyprus No Mans Area” is the 204th most round country, Somaliland is listed as the 99th roundest (despite not really being an independent state), “Siachen Glacier” is the 85th, and “Scarborough Reef” comes in at number six.

 If such entities are counted as countries without being adequately filtered, we should probably ask questions about the accuracy of the other bits of geography.